-- 1. Approve annual district calendar in accordance with legislation and collective agreements February consultation and March approval. - 2.
-Approve Board Authority Authorized Courses. - 3.
-Approve the naming of educational facilities and land. - 4.
-Recognize students, staff and community members. - 5.
-Hear unresolved student or staff complaints of discrimination or harassment that cannot be heard by the Superintendent. - 6.
-Approve parameters for negotiations after soliciting advice from the Superintendent and ratify Memoranda of Agreement with Bargaining units. - 7.
-Annually Review and approve Board compensation and expense rates. - 8.
-Approve catchment areas for schools and special programs. - 9.
-Approval of and cessation of academies and programs of choice.
+- 1. Approve annual district calendar in accordance with legislation and collective agreements - 2.
+February consultation and March approval. - 3.
+Approve Board Authority Authorized Courses. - 4.
+Approve the naming of educational facilities and land. - 5.
+Recognize students, staff and community members. - 6.
+Hear unresolved student or staff complaints of discrimination or harassment that cannot be heard by the Superintendent. - 7.
+Approve parameters for negotiations after soliciting advice from the Superintendent and ratify Memoranda of Agreement with Bargaining units. - 8.
+Annually Review and approve Board compensation and expense rates. - 9.
+Approve catchment areas for schools and special programs. - 10.
+Approval of and cessation of academies and programs of choice. - 11.
+Approval of field trips outside of mainland North America.